 Marriage is the lifelong commitment of seeking the personal Jesus in your spouse.
-When things are going our way as a couple is it easy to forget about Jesus.
-Or, when we get angry or a health issue arises it is easy to feel that Jesus is not present.
+When things go our way as a couple, it's easy to forget about Jesus.
+Or, when we get angry, or a health issue arises, it is easy to feel that Jesus is not present.
 Only through a husband and wife sharing in personal prayer to a personal God can we recognize things differently.
 We can recognize our victories as God’s victories.
 And, even in the face of serious illness, we can be there for our spouse as the hands and face of Jesus himself.

 Although a deacon or priest is required to witness a Catholic marriage, the proper ministers of marriage are the couple themselves.
-In a public ceremony of the Church, the couple expresses their proper intention to marry by saying that, “I take you to be my wife/husband.
-I promise to be true to you in good times and in bad, in sickness and in health, I will love you and honor you all the days of my life.”
+In a public ceremony at the Church, the couple expresses their proper intention to marry by saying, “I take you to be my wife/husband.
+I promise to be true to you in good times and in bad, in sickness and in health.
+I will love you and honor you all the days of my life.”

 Marriage is a call to give oneself to one’s spouse as fully as Christ gave himself to the Church.